 We’ve partnered up with animal whisperer and renowned veterinarian, Dr Rory Cowlam, to share his wisdom when it comes to all things furry.
 And boy, does this man know his stuff.

 Starting with his degree from the Royal Veterinary College, Rory has since co-starred in the CBBC’s series The Pet Factor, shared his knowledge on the likes of Blue Peter and written all about it in his book, .

-Bad breath in dogs is a common problem and in any cases can be a sign of dental disease.
-Poor dental health affects around 80% of the pet population and can lead to pain and infection that can actually cause your pet to lose their teeth.
-Here you’ll find out about how to look after your dog’s teeth – spotting the signs of dental problems, following a proper dental care routine, and the best ways to keep their smile happy and healthy.
+Woofers.
+They’re cute, right?
+All that strokable fur, that goofy smile, the way they excitably greet you even when you’ve left the house for only a mere five minutes.
+But have you ever taken a whiff of their breath?
+Not quite as cute.
+The sad case is, bad breath in dogs is a common problem and, in many instances, can be a sign of dental disease.
+Poor dental health affects around 80% of the pet population* and can lead to pain and infection that can cause your pet to lose their teeth.
+Here, we’ll guide you through the best ways to look after your dog’s gnashers, from spotting the signs of dental problems and following a proper dental care routine, to thoughtful diets that will help keep their smile happy, healthy and as goofy as ever.